nobreisabelly/desafio-qa-gm-isabelly/README.md

 # desafio-qa-gm-isabelly

 ## Description
-This project is part of a challenged designed by Greemile.
+This project is part of a challenge designed by Greemile.

 This is the approach 3.1 described in a mail.